 - Body Respect by Linda Bacon, PhD and Lucy Aphramor, PhD, RD

-- RD Real Talk – Heather Caplan, RD (especially the IE series)
+- RD Real Talk – Heather Caplan, RD (I recommend starting with the IE series)

 - Nutrition Redefined – overeating, chronic dieting, body image